 Gender and conversation is rightfully getting more attention, and how misinterpretation or lack of knowledge of the different ways men and women communicate has a definite impact on our work and the work product.

-Get dozens more expert tips on how to build your network with our free eBook.
+Get more free tips on network building with our eBook.

 Gender inequality is a topic that is increasingly discussed at events, but it seems like racial inequality in the workplace isn’t discussed openly as much.